CONFIDENTIALITY, DIVERSITY & PRIVACY

 - A data subject access request is not designed to deal with general queries that you may have about what information, if any, is held about you.
-We therefore aim to provide you with the information you require without you having to make a formal request.
+We will aim to respond to general enquiries you have without you having to make a formal data subject access request.

 How we protect your personal data